mattneary/Bonds.io/README.md

 Roadmap
 =======
-- Implement ionic bonds or at least bonding without a formal charge of zero.
+- [√] Implement ionic bonds or at least bonding without a formal charge of zero.
+- Implement polyatomic ions.
 - Add machine learning to save time in the recursive solving process.